 - salt and pepper to taste

-- Preheat oven to 435 degrees.
-Put the peppers, zucchini, and fennel in a roasting pan large enough to hold the vegetables in a single layer.
+- Preheat the oven to 435 degrees.
+Put the peppers, zucchini, crazy salt and fennel in a roasting pan large enough to hold the vegetables in a single layer.

 - Drizzle the oil over the vegetables and sprinkle with the rosemary and thyme.
 Season well with the salt and pepper (if you are using this for a young child use very little salt!) and mix well with clean hands.
 Roast in a preheated oven for 25-30 minutes, until tender and lightly charred.

 - Meanwhile, put the quinoa into a saucepan with the stock and garlic.
 Bring to a boil, then cover and simmer over low heat for 10 minutes or according to the package directions.
 Remove from the heat, but keep the pan covered for an additional 7 minutes to let the grains swell.
 Fluff with a fork.